ip-tools/python-epo-ops-client/README.rst

 Currently the only Storage backend provided is SQLite, but you can easily write your own Storage backend (such as file, Redis, etc.).
-To use a custom Storage type, just pass the Storage object when you're instantiating a Throttler object.
+To use a custom Storage type, just pass the Storage object when you’re instantiating a Throttler object.
 See ``epo_ops.middlewares.throttle.storages.Storage`` for more implementation details.